endikatapia/endikatapia/README.md

 ### Hi there 👋

+, part of the University of the Basque Country.

-I'm a Researcher at Aeronautics Advanced Manufacturing Center (CFAA) part of the University of the Basque Country.
+I'm a Researcher at Aeronautics Advanced Manufacturing Center (CFAA), part of the University of the Basque Country.

 My main research area is parallel and distributed computing, with focus on scalable data systems and industrial communication protocols.